staticjacm/realm/agenda.md

 * Organize and implement a scheme for slowed / delayed updating of certain objects.
 For example: areas outside the view can be updated less often than areas inside the view.
 Only update agents every 0.1 ms, or whatever timing makes sense.
 * The ``Thread.sleep`` call should be adjusted every frame to maintain a constant fps (could also include a switch for unbound fps)

-* Make a LList!Ref!T class/extension of sllist
-* Create a function in World to get a LList!Ref!Agent of all agents in a particular area

-* Write Item module
-* Write Weapon module
-* Write Accessory module
-* Write Armor module
-* Write Drop module
-* Write Structured Entity module
-* Write Metaobject module

 * ``core.exception.InvalidMemoryOperationError@src\core\exception.d(693): Invalid memory operation`` Doesn't apparently hurt anything but it is annoying.
 Happens at shutdown

-* Find and implement a sound library

 # Future To Dos: